Frequently asked questions.

 You can pay in USD, CAN or GBP.
 More information can be found here.

 We believe in straight-forward, transparent pricing.
 We don’t charge extra fees for account setup, onboarding, training, or technical support.

-Enterprises must manage a wide range of devices, including corporate-owned, employee-owned, and sometimes a mix of corporate-owned / personally-enabled devices.
+Enterprises need to manage a wide range of devices, including corporate-owned devices, employee-owned devices, and sometimes a mix of corporate-owned / personally-enabled devices.
 With all of these different levels of ownership, businesses need to make sure business apps and data are safe on any device used for work, no matter who owns the device.
-With TinyMDM, IT administrators can choose to setup a fully managed profile to keep a full control of the device; or simply create a work profile to separate business and personal data.
+With TinyMDM, IT administrators can choose to setup a fully managed profile to keep a full control of the device; or simply create a work profile to separate business and personal data on a personal device.
 More info about the difference between these two management options here.

-Setting up a Work Profile allows organizations to manage the business data and apps they want in a secure container, leaving everything else under the user’s control (personal accounts, apps and data are separated).
+Setting up a Work Profile allows organizations to manage business data and business apps in a secure container, leaving everything else under the user’s control (personal accounts, personal apps and private data are separated).
 Work profiles allow an IT department to securely manage a work environment without restricting users from using their device for personal apps and data.
 It's ideal for managing employee-owned devices (BYOD), or even company-owned / personally-enabled devices (COPE) if the end-user needs more freedom.

 To enroll a device using this mode, download the TinyMDM app from the Playstore and choose the option "Setup a work profile".
 Then follow the steps, and at the end a secure containerization will be created on the device.
 More info about how to setup a Work Profile here.

 To delete a work profile on a personal device, go on the Devices tab and click on the top right of the device's card.
 Then, you just have to click on Wipe work profile.
 The secured container will disappear and all the corporate data will be deleted from the device.